WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 ## What Swift Macros Do Exceptionally Well?

-But due to this protective mechanism over the encapsulation hierarchy, there are still programming concepts that cannot be encapsulated.
+What gave existing code reuse methods in Swift advantages also capped their capabilities.
+Due to the protective mechanisms over the encapsulation hierarchy, there are still programming concepts that cannot be encapsulated.
 Plus, none of these encapsulation methods can receive the programmer's source code as input -- they can only receive data or closures.

-With a different nature, Swift Macro enables encapsulation over many of them.
-To help you build a comprehensive understanding, I would like to show you the nature of Swift Macro with some typical examples.
+However, Swift Macro enables encapsulation over many of them by adopting different design philosophies.
+To help you build a comprehensive understanding of these design philosophies, I would like to show you the nature of Swift Macro with some typical examples.

 ### Compile-Time Checked Literals

 Since design software like Figma and Sketch represent the RGB color with 6 hexadecimal digits.
-Developers often extend Swift to allow direct copying and pasting of RGB values from design software for use in SwiftUI:
+Developers often extend the type of color to allow direct copying and pasting of RGB values from design software for use in
+Swift:

 ```swift
 import SwiftUI